tqdm/tqdm/examples/paper.md

 **progress** in Arabic (*taqaddum* [@tqdm-ar]) and is an abbreviation for **I love you so much** in Spanish (*te quiero demasiado* [@tqdm-es]).

-Software optimization is one of the pervasive goals of any computing application: everybody wants to complete their tasks fast.
+Program optimization is a pervasive goal in all computing applications: everybody wants to complete their tasks fast.
 But when this is not possible, a slow task can be made more ergonomic through progress monitoring.
 A common time sink and programming problem is to have iterative operations where progress